Revenue estimate and filing a Local Property Tax (LPT) return

 If the LPT is not paid, Revenue can collect the amount due from any of the owners.

 Please note that only one return is required per property.

 If you qualify for an exemption or a deferral you still need to complete a Return.

-You can view the exemptions available on the return and select one if it meets the criteria.
+You can view the exemptions available on the return.
+You must only select one if it meets the criteria.
 See 'Exemptions' for further information.

-If you are required to file online and if you have no internet access, you can nominate another person to complete and submit the return on your behalf, for example, your son or daughter or family member.
+If you are required to file online but have no internet access, you can nominate another person to complete and submit the return on your behalf, for example, your son or daughter or family member.

 Internet facilities are available in either: